 Even when we already switched to cloth napkins, we still buy paper napkins at home because my in-laws don’t like paper napkins.

-So, when they come for a visit, I put paper napkins into their plates and also when we have other family and friends coming for a visit.
+So, when they come for a visit, I put paper napkins on their plates and also when we have other family and friends coming for a visit.
 One pack lasted for a long time.

-But I made an experimentation, I didn’t buy another pack of paper napkins once the last one I bought was finished.
+But I made experimentation, I didn’t buy another pack of paper napkins once the last one I bought was finished.

 When the in-laws came for another visit, I informed them that we ran out of paper napkins already.